Ocerious/ocerious/README.md

 **About me**

-I'm a dumb-brain from Canberra, I'm currently still in college but do part-time study at ANU with their computer science extension program ᕙ(`▿´)ᕗ
+I'm a stupid 17 year old from Canberra, I'm currently still in college but do part-time study at ANU with their computer science extension program ᕙ(`▿´)ᕗ
 </br>
 Hoping to get a career in some type of IT, maybe cybersecurity engineering.